Mrinmax/CPP/README.md

 Each algorithm is also implemented in multiple programming languages, providing you with various perspectives on how to approach and solve problems.

 <h1>Contributing</h1>
 Contributions to this repository are welcome!
-If you would like to contribute a new data structure or algorithm implementation, please follow these guidelines:
+If you would like to contribute a new data structure or algorithm implementation, please follow these guidelines:<br>

 <ol>
   <li>Fork the repository.</li>